Yoga classes to support cancer recovery

 A more settled and regulated nervous system

-You will get: 6 x 45 - 60 min classes, plus bonus practices including a Bed-Based yoga practice and a guided relaxation (Yoga Nidra).
+You will get: 6 x 45 - 60 min classes, plus bonus practices including a bed-based yoga practice and a guided relaxation (Yoga Nidra).

-Module 1: Coming Home to the Body
+Class 1: Coming Home to the Body

 Body awareness, gentle movement and rest

-Module 2: Breathing Being
+Class 2: Breathing Being

 Coordinate movement and breath, mind and body

-Module 3: Relaxed Resilience
+Class 3: Relaxed Resilience

 Balancing effort and ease to remain resourced

-Module 4: Opening the Heart
+Class 4: Opening the Heart

 Shoulder mobility and connecting to the heart

-Module 5: Trust in Yourself
+Class 5: Trust in Yourself

 Tapping into the strength you have

-Module Six: In the Flow
+Class Six: In the Flow

 Intuiting healthy, feel-good movement.
 Deep relaxation.

-Bonus practices: Bed-based Yoga | Yoga Nidra | Shorter gentle yoga classes 10 - 15 mins.
+Bonus classes: Bed-based Yoga | Yoga Nidra | Shorter gentle yoga classes 10 - 15 mins.

 -